Investment Strategies

-If you’re new to investing, you may be wondering what an appropriate investment strategy looks like.
-While it may seem like the best investing strategies are only the ones that have great historical returns, that isn’t always true.
-Some investment strategies are beneficial due to the fact that they work for your objectives and are tolerant to risk.
+If you’re new to retirement strategies, you may be wondering what an appropriate retirement strategy looks like.
+While it may seem like the best retirement strategies are only the ones that have great historical returns, that isn’t always true.
+Some retirement strategies are beneficial due to the fact that they work for your objectives and are tolerant to risk.

-These are some common investment strategies you may see used frequently.
+These are some common retirement strategies you may see used frequently.

 What is a Fiduciary?